cyclus/cyclus.github.com/source/cep/cep2.rst

 The system dynamics concern is the basis for all other fuel cycle concerns.
 This dictates and manages how resources flow through a system and the time paradigm used to model the system.
 A number of possible representations of system elements exist.
-Two main options stand out, 1) *agent-based* models in which every actor recieves its own instance and 2) *fleet-based* models where like actors are grouped together and assued to act identically.
-Furtherore, the choice of how to represent time evolution may also fall into one of the following categories:
+Two main options stand out: 1) *agent-based* models in which every actor receives its own instance, and 2) *fleet-based* models where like actors are grouped together and assured to act identically.
+Furthermore, the choice of how to represent time evolution may also fall into one of the following categories:

-* **Equillibrium** - initial transients are ignored or discarded in favor of a steady state solution.
+* **Equilibrium** - initial transients are ignored or discarded in favor of a steady state solution.
 * **Quasi-static** - initial transients are computed but natural time (sec, min, etc) are replaced with an easier to compute number of passes through a given